An Edible Mosaic™

 A hefty spoonful of cinnamon and a little touch of salt are the finishing touches.

-passover charoset ingredients
+charoset ingredients

-how to make charoset for passover
+how to make traditional charoset

 1. Toast and chop the pecans.
 Dice up the dried apricots.